firstbirdtech/api-docs/source/includes/_webhooks.md

 # Webhooks
-Use webhooks to be notified about events that happen in a Firstbird account.
+Use webhooks to be notified about events that happen in Employee Referrals.

 ##Webhook terminology
 An event is an account occurrence, such as a new job application being received, a referral added, or an applicant being hired.
 Each occurrence has a corresponding event object.
-Webhook endpoints are URLs defined by users to which Firstbird sends events.
+Webhook endpoints are URLs defined by users to which Employee Referrals sends events.
 A single event may be sent to many webhook endpoints.
 Webhooks refers to the overall concept of sending notifications to webhook endpoints.

 --

 ##Why using webhooks
-Interacting with a third-party API like Firstbird's can introduce two problems:
+Interacting with a third-party API like Employee Referrals' can introduce two problems:

 * Services not directly responsible for making an API request may still need to know the response of that request
 * Some events, like job application received and referral added events, are not the result of a direct API request

 Webhooks solve these problems by letting you register a URL that we will notify anytime an event happens in your account.
-When the event occurs—for example, when a job application was received, Firstbird creates an event object.
+When the event occurs—for example, when a job application was received, Employee Referrals creates an event object.
 This object contains all the relevant information about what just happened, including the type of event and the data associated with that event.
-Firstbird then sends the event object to any URLs in your account's webhooks settings via an HTTP(s) POST request.
+Employee Referrals then sends the event object to any URLs in your account's webhooks settings via an HTTP(s) POST request.

 You might use webhooks as the basis to:

 * Send new e-mails to applicants on specific events
 * Forward the job application to your ATS
-* Integrate your whole hiring process with Firstbird
+* Integrate your whole hiring process with Employee Referrals

 ##Configuring Webhooks
 Webhooks can be configured as a Company Administrator within the Integration tab of the `Account Preferences`.
 For a single webhook destination you have to configure your callback URL, which can be either HTTP or HTTPS.